 Confidential helpline providing professional counselling and information and referrals for mental health, addictions and well-being to post-secondary students in Ontario, with a primary focus on students aged 17 to 25.

-Peer support hotline run by and for trans people.
+Peer support hotline run by and for trans and gender non-conforming persons.
 Hotline is US based but services Canada and the US.

 Downtown Toronto community agency providing a range of programs and services to LGBTQ2S communities in Toronto and beyond.

 Community health clinic that provides mental health and addiction services for racialized communities living in the GTA (Greater Toronto Area) within an anti-racism, anti-Black racism and anti-oppression framework.